In a rapidly changing world, words are constant.

 - One semester unit (E701 or E701A) is required in Semester 1 of 12th grade.

 - One semester unit is required in Semester 2 of 12th grade.
-Seniors have their choice of electives.
+Seniors have their choice of special topics courses.